Nishchit1404/Siamese_Image_Similarity/README.md

 #### EfficientNet-b0 is being employed as the feature extractor

+The Triplet Loss requires an Anchor Image, a Positive Image of the same class and a Negative Image of different class hence the image triplets are chosen in this format while training.

 ## Dataset :
 The Imagenette dataset is a subset of 10 easily classified classes from the [Imagenet dataset](https://github.com/fastai/imagenette).
 The Dataset used for training is a Balanced subset of the Imagenet Dataset and has been selected in the following Manner :